‘Fairy Tail’ Manga Chapter 517: Wendy Reverses Eileen Belserion’s Enchantment Without Erza’s Help [Spoilers]

 Shockingly, Wendy Belserion attempted to dissuade the original Wendy from reclaiming her body by tearing into the flesh of the body she currently possessed.
 However, Wendy’s resolve remained unwavering.
 With Wendy successfully reentering her own body, she asked Erza if she would “leave the rest” to her.
 It is likely she was asking Erza to annihilate Eileen.

 Chapter 518 of Fairy Tail is expected to be released without a break.
 Will Erza, who is clearly charged up for an intense battle with Eileen, attack relentlessly to avenge her friend’s condition?
 Although Eileen is a quite weak, will she put up a strong fight?
 There was no mention of Natsu in Chapter 517 of Fairy Tail.
-Hopefully mangaka Mashima reveals his condition in the upcoming chapter of Fairy Tail.
+Hopefully, mangaka Mashima reveals his condition in the upcoming chapter of Fairy Tail.

 [Featured Image by Hiro Hashima/Fairy Tail Manga]